 The first phase of the new ASSIST public website was released on May 31, 2019.
 See below for resources and frequently asked questions.

-All six transferability lists will be available including the following:
+All six transferability lists are now available including the following:

 - CSU Transferable Courses

 - UC Transfer Admission Eligibility Courses